uber/cadence/docs/04_glossary.md

 ### Event
 An indivisible operation performed by your application.
-For example, acitvity_task_started, task_failed, or timer_canceled.
+For example, activity_task_started, task_failed, or timer_canceled.
 Events are recorded in the event history.

 ### Event History
 An append log of events for your application.
 History is durably persisted